CYANAHIM, the Keepers

 Ritual: Seven conspirators, including the Priest, clasp their arms and hands together to form the Eye of Cyaniel.
 The Priest concisely states the goal of the conspiracy once, then each member repeats the goal one at a time.
 As each member speaks the goal, the Priest cuts the palm of that one’s hand with a silver knife and allows their blood to fall on a flat surface below.
 They repeat the goal themselves and cut their own hand last.
 The blood that falls trickles into the shape of the Eye of Cyaniel, and becomes extremely difficult to wash away.

-Effect: All of the conspirators gain a new, additional Devotion for the long-term goal that you set yourselves toward.
+Effect: All of the conspirators gain a new, additional Order or Chaos Devotion for the long-term goal that you set yourselves toward.
+The subjects of this ritual may enter the Devoted state when appropriate, and may earn Personal Achievements.

 Destroy an Organization by killing its Leader